jmcanterafonseca/dataModels/specs/Parking/ParkingGroup/doc/spec.md

 -   `source` : A sequence of characters giving the source of the entity data.

-    -   Attribute type: Text or URL
+    -   Attribute type: Property.
+Text or URL
     -   Optional

 -   `dataProvider` : Specifies the URL to information about the provider of this information

-    -   Attribute type: URL
+    -   Attribute type: Property.
+URL
     -   Optional

 -   `category` : Parking Group's category.

-    -   Attribute type: List of [Text](http://schema.org/Text)
+    -   Attribute type: Property.
+List of [Text](http://schema.org/Text)
     -   Allowed values:
         -   `onstreet` if the parking group belongs to an `OnStreetParking`.
         -   `offstreet` if the parking group belongs to an `OffStreetParking`.